 9. The Triggering of Creative Lightbulbs by the Best Motivational Speakers

 When it’s conference time, top motivational speakers are great to spark the imagination again – those typical lightbulb “aha” moments.
-The breathing space offered by events, are ideal to generate new insights and to get the creative juices flowing again.
+The breathing space offered by events, are best to generate new insights and to get the creative juices flowing again.

 Someone said that “Insanity is doing the same thing over and over, and expecting a different result.”
 Creativity transforms “how things stand now” into a conveyor-belt of inventive solutions to roll out.

 Imaginativeness is often subdued in the marketplace because some accuse it to be “airy-fairy”.
 That is nonsense.
 Maybe Stanislaw Jerzy Lec words illustrate the point: “Thoughts, like fleas, jump from man to man, but they don’t bite everybody.”
 People must be taught and given the opportunity to be bitten by creativity.

 Erik Wahl hits the workplace creativity nail right on the head: “Whether staff or boss, once you learn to embrace the fear of failure and the joy of stepping out of your tried-and-true methods, you’ll find that a whole avenue of creative ideas and solutions will become open to you.”

 Due to constant pressure, employees are bent out of shape at times.
 The vibrancy is then gone and the “that will never work” tendency has taken over.
 Creativity will now be in short supply and must be mined like gold.